bcbecker/Flask-GraphQL-API/README.md

 - GraphQL API querying a NoSQL dataset
     - Query all employees, departments, or roles
     - Query individual employees, departments, or roles
-    - Mutate (create, update, delete) employees
+    - Mutate (create, update, delete) employees, departments, or roles

 ## Setup with Docker